Sanyok6/rectilearn/README.md

 |Database| - Store the user information, as well as the study sets of the user (NastyPigz wants to use Deta Base SDK)
 Devs: We can decide

-|Game Dev| - Create simple 2D games in JS (the more the better!) that let the user practice their study sets (idk what you guys want to use)
+|Game Dev| - Create 2D games in Unity (Atlas).
+Create simple 2D games in JS (the more the better!) that let the user practice their study sets (idk what you guys want to use)
 Devs: Capitalism, Rush (This is kinda the whole point of the project, so this should be done well)